Mutual Exclusion

 Ada Protected Objects

-Ada's protected objects are like monitors but a bit more sophisticated — most everything you normally do in these cases is taken care of declaratively!
-The bounded buffer example (shown in the context in which Index is defined as a modular type and Item is the type of objects to be stored in a buffer):
+Ada’s protected objects are like monitors but a bit more sophisticated—most everything you normally do in these cases is taken care of declaratively!
+Here is the bounded buffer example.
+Assume that Index was previously defined as a modular type and Item was defined as the type of objects to be stored in a buffer.

 protected type Buffer is -- SPECIFICATION